satish-pati/GPU_SIMULATOR/README.md

   - Modified `Simulator::run()` to ensure SPM operations are correctly simulated.
   - Modified `Memory::loadWord()` to integrate SPM access with cache hierarchy.
   - Modified `Memory::storeWord()` to integrate SPM access with cache hierarchy.
-  - Implemented `Memory::update()` to handle SPM and cache coherence.
+  - Implemented `Memory::update()` to handle SPM and cache .
+  - Modifed L1I cache to Correctly work and add latencies with the instruction fetch stage of pipeline

 - **Niharika:**
   - Modified `Simulator::cycle()` to ensure SPM, cache, and SYNC work together.
   - Implemented `Memory::sstoreWord()` to support SPM test case setup.